splunk/public-o11y-docs/apm/apm-spans-traces/service-centric-views.rst

 Runtime
 -------------

-* :strong:`Memory usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Memory usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Allocation rate` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Allocation rate` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`# Class loading` - The blue dot on the chart indicates the data is streaming.
+* :strong:`# Class loading` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`GC activity` - The blue dot on the chart indicates the data is streaming.
+* :strong:`GC activity` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`GC overhead (%)` - The blue dot on the chart indicates the data is streaming.
+* :strong:`GC overhead (%)` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`# Thread count` - The blue dot on the chart indicates the data is streaming.
+* :strong:`# Thread count` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`GC overhead (%)` - The blue dot on the chart indicates the data is streaming.
+* :strong:`GC overhead (%)` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`# Thread count` - The blue dot on the chart indicates the data is streaming.
+* :strong:`# Thread count` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`# Thread pools` - The blue dot on the chart indicates the data is streaming.
+* :strong:`# Thread pools` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.

 Infrastructure
 ----------------

-* :strong:`Host CPU usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Host CPU usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Host memory usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Host memory usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Host disk usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Host disk usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Host network usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Host network usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Pod CPU usage` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Pod CPU usage` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.
-* :strong:`Pod network utilization (bytes/sec)` - The blue dot on the chart indicates the data is streaming.
+* :strong:`Pod network utilization (bytes/sec)` - [Needs description of data in chart].
+The blue dot on the chart indicates the data is streaming.
 You don't need to refresh to see new data.

 ..  image:: /_images/apm/spans-traces/service-centric-view-infra-metrics.png
     :width: 95%